giovannelli/sunspot_stats/README.md

     $ gem install sunspot_stats

 ## Usage

-Sunspot is a Ruby library for expressive, powerful interaction with the Solr search engine.
-I use the latest version [2.0.0.pre.120417](https://rubygems.org/gems/sunspot/versions/2.0.0.pre.120417) but i need the statsComponent in order to get the sum on a given indexed field.

 The statComponent let you to have *min*, *max*, *count*, *missing*, *sum*, *sumOfsquare*, *mean* and *stdev*.